carlosas/phpat/README.md

 ### Test definition 📓

-There are different [Selectors](doc/SELECTORS.md) to choose which classes will intervene in a rule and a wide range of [Assertions](doc/ASSERTIONS.md).
+There are different [Selectors](doc/SELECTORS.md) available to select the classes involved in a rule, and a wide set of [Assertions](doc/ASSERTIONS.md).

-This could be a test with a couple of rules:
+Here's an example test with a rule:

 ```php
 <?php